 Years of Experience

-When it comes to location, the highest average paycheck (approximately $94K per year) can be spotted in Decatur, Ill.; the company's headquarter city of Peoria, Ill. (about $89K), Joliet, Ill. (around $84K), and Milwaukee, Wisc. ($82K) are the next top-paying cities.
-Those interested in increasing earning potential should avoid the city of Aurora, Ill. — at $71K, salaries are some of the lowest-paid cities.
-The highest pay by state can be found in North Carolina, where salaries average out at $87K annually.
+When it comes to location, the highest average paycheck ($94K per year) can be spotted in Decatur, Ill.; the company's headquarter city of Peoria, Ill. ($89K), Joliet, Ill. ($84K), and Milwaukee, Wisc. (about $82K) are the next top-paying cities.
+Those interested in increasing earning potential should avoid the city of Aurora, Ill. — at $71K, salaries are some of the lowest in the country.
+By state, Illinois offers the highest pay at $88K annually.

 Certifications and Degrees